 On the flip side, legislative sessions in California, Massachusetts, Michigan, New Jersey and Wisconsin span eight months or longer each year.

 Contrary to conventional wisdom, however, state legislatures with lengthy annual sessions don’t necessarily meet more than states with biannual sessions.
 The full Wisconsin Legislature, for example, met 34 times during the 2011-2012 legislative session (excluding committee hearings) even though the session spanned 12 months.
-Know every committee, track any bill and be prepared for each key vote — times 50.

 Still, legislative sessions often go into overtime.
 The Washington State Legislature spent 176 days in session in 2015, well beyond the prescribed 90 days – the most in that state’s history.